ivanpfalcao/druid-dataproc/druid-curl/CURL.md

 # Curl druid

-### You can find the Druid IP finding the Dataproc Master machine external IP.
+### You can locate the Druid IP by finding the Dataproc Master machine external IP.

     DRUID_ADDRESS=[Dataproc Master/Druid IP]

-### We added some examples to your operations:
+### Here are some examples of operations:

 - <code>index-csv-cube.sh</code>: Indexes a CSV file loaded from Google Cloud Storage using a Hadoop Mapreduce job to do it.
 You can check the progress by YARN;
 - <code>index-json-cube.sh</code>: Indexes a JSON file loaded from Google Cloud Storage using a Hadoop Mapreduce job to do it.
 You can check the progress by YARN;